For wheelchairs and pushchairs

 - Walk: 3km wheelchair walk to Old Cardigan Bridge

-- Toilet: Accessible toilets ground floor in centre.
+- Toilet: Accessible toilets ground floor in the centre.

 - Café: Access to Glasshouse Café by lift (seasonal)